tyrone890123/Content-Based-Recommendation/README.md

 <h2 id="intro">Introduction</h2>

-Content based recommendation was used because this approach recommends the user the appropriate items through the user’s preferences, a user profile is made weighing the likes and dislikes of each attribute of an item and if they are similar it is recommended
+Content based recommendation was used because this approach recommends the user the appropriate items through the user’s preferences, a user profile is made weighing the likes and dislikes of each attribute of an item and if they are similar it is recommended to them.

 <h2 id="reqs">Methodology</h2>